 Old Fashioned Tea Cake Cookies are a favorite here in the south.
 An old-fashioned recipe that’s a perfect treat for something sweet.
 These are by far our favorite cookies and are great for a snack, desserts, or even as a gift.
-They are made with just a few simple ingredients you probably have in your pantry–sugar, butter, eggs, oil, vanilla, flour and some odds and ends 🙂 So easy!
+They are made with just a few simple ingredients you probably have in your pantry–sugar, butter, eggs, oil, vanilla, flour and some odds and ends.
+So easy!

 Southern tea cakes are buttery cookies that begin with a simple recipe.
 Tea Cake Cookies are small crispy cookies, baked till they are a golden brown.
 I bet you can’t eat just one, especially warm from the oven!
 I hope your family enjoys them as much as mine does and you make them a favorite in your own home.

 Pin Me for Later!